andrefanatic/AsciiArtify/doc/POC.md

 5. **Create an application using the graphical interface.
 Now, configured applications in ArgoCD will automatically install and update in Kubernetes.**

-   - Click + NEW APP
+   - Click + `NEW APP`
    ![argo-dashsboard](https://github.com/andrefanatic/AsciiArtify/blob/main/doc/img/argo-dash-1.png)

-   - Enter the application name demo
+   - Enter the `application name`
-   - Select the project to which the application belongs by default
+   - Select the `project` to which the application belongs by default
-   - Leave the synchronization type as Manual
+   - Leave the synchronization type as `Manual`
-   - In the SYNC OPTIONS section, specify how the application will synchronize with the repository.
+   - In the `SYNC OPTIONS` section, specify how the application will synchronize with the repository.
 Here it is important to instruct ArgoCD to create a new namespace since Helm removed this feature by default.
-Check AUTO-CREATE NAMESPACE.
+Check `AUTO-CREATE NAMESPACE`.

    ![argo-app-creation](https://github.com/andrefanatic/AsciiArtify/blob/main/doc/img/argo-newapp-1.png)

-   - In the SOURCE section, leave the source type as GIT
+   - In the `SOURCE` section, leave the source type as `GIT`
-   - Enter the repository URL containing the manifests for deployment, for example, https://github.com/andrefanatic/go-ascii-app (there will be Helm charts, or a package of manifests representing a group of Kubernetes objects for our application)
+   - Enter the repository `URL` containing the manifests for deployment, for example, https://github.com/andrefanatic/go-ascii-app (there will be Helm charts, or a package of manifests representing a group of Kubernetes objects for our application)
-   - In the Path field, enter the path to the helm directory "helm"
+   - In the `Path` field, enter the path to the helm directory `"helm"`

-   - In the DESTINATION section, specify the URL of the local cluster and the demo Namespace, after which ArgoCD will automatically determine the application parameters using the manifests located in the repository.
-If desired, you can manually change their values in the PARAMETERS section.
+   - In the `DESTINATION` section, specify the URL of the local cluster and the demo Namespace, after which ArgoCD will automatically determine the application parameters using the manifests located in the repository.
+If desired, you can manually change their values in the `PARAMETERS` section.

    ![argo-app-creation](https://github.com/andrefanatic/AsciiArtify/blob/main/doc/img/argo-newapp-2.png)

-   - Create the application by clicking CREATE
+   - Create the application by clicking `CREATE`

 6. **Review the details of the deployed application by clicking on it in the list.**